MatthewMckee4/course-notes/notes/2024-2025/computing_science/professional_software_development/notes.typ

 *Fuzz testing*: Providing unusual inputs.
 *Penetration testing*: An attacking team attempts to gain unauthorized access with the expected tools of a hacker.

-*Heterogenous systems*: The greater the variation in organisational culture the harder it is to develop a consistent testing programme.
+*Heterogeneous systems*: The greater the variation in organisational culture the harder it is to develop a consistent testing programme.
 Despite agreed standards, variations inevitably occur.

-*Social-technical systems*: incorporate both computer software and hardware, the computer system's users, and the surrounding organ-isational and cultural practices.
+*Social-technical systems*: incorporate both computer software and hardware, the computer system's users, and the surrounding organisational and cultural practices.

 *Systems of systems*: represents multiple heterogeneous semi-autonomous systems that cooperate or are coordinated to produce emergent effects.